cljs/api/doc/special/throw.md

-## Name
+---
-special/throw
+name: special/throw
+related:
+  - special/try
+  - special/catch
+  - special/finally
+---

 ## Signature
 [expr]

 ## Description

 `expr` is evaluated and thrown, hopefully to be caught by a `try` expression.

 `(throw (js/Error.
 "Oops!"))`

-## Related
-special/try
-special/catch
-special/finally